 When someone dies and they have assets where we are unsure as to where they go, we rely on the Texas Estates Code to guide us as to whom the property and assets should be distributed.
 If someone has a will (testate administration) then we look to the will during probate.
 If the person died without a will (intestate administration) then we look to intestate succession under the Texas Estates Code to see which heirs and in what proportions they will receive property and assets.

-Probate is expensive, can be complicated, and time consuming!
+Probate is expensive, can be complicated, and is time consuming!

 Our goal is setup an estate to avoid probate.
 And this is what you do not get when you have a will drafted online.
 You do not get the personal attention and information how to setup everything you own or may own in the future so that it does not have to go through probate.